SkylineCommunications/dataminer-docs/connector-help/connector_help/Huawei 5600-5800 GPON Platform.md

 - **SNMP Fast Interval**: Determines how often the information related to the status of the OLT will be polled.
 By default, the parameter is set to 15 minutes.
 - **SNMP Slow Interval**: Determines how often the information related to the configuration of the OLT will be polled.
 By default, the parameter is set to 4 hours.
 - **Virtual Interval**: Determines how often the topology will be synced with EPM.
 By default, the parameter is set to 2 hours.
 - **ONT Interval**: Determines how often state data of the ONTs will be requested.
 This data can for example come from a KAFKA stream.
-Default value: 15 minutes.The performance of this feature can vary depending on the number of updates received in the system.
+Default value: 15 minutes.
+  The performance of this feature can vary depending on the number of updates received in the system.

 ## How to Use - Range 1.0.1.x